davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 				1. Move the flags from the enrollments table to the enrollment_flags table:
 					1. For each row in the enrollments table:
+						1. For each flag in the comma-separated list in the enrollment_flags column of the current row:
+						    1. If there is no column named for the flag, in the enrollment_flags _table_; e.g. for a flag 'F', a column named F, in the enrollment_flags _table_:
+								1. Create a column named for the flag, in the enrollments_flags _table_; e.g. for a flag 'F', create a column enrollment_flags.F.
-						1. Create a corresponding row in the enrollments_flag table.
+						1. Create a corresponding row in the enrollment_flags table.
 						1. Set enrollment_flags.enrollment_id of the corresponding row to the value of enrollment.enrollment_id of the current row.
-						2. For each flag in the comma-separated list in the enrollment_flags column of the current row:
+						1. For each flag in the comma-separated list in the enrollment_flags column of the current row:
-							1. Create a corresponding row in the enrollment_flags table, named for the flag.
-							1. Set the value of the respective (named for the flag) column in the corresponding row in the enrollment_flags table to TRUE.
+							1. Set the value of the respective (named for the flag) column in the corresponding row in the enrollment_flags table to TRUE; e.g. for 'F' set enrollment_flags.F to 1 in the corresponding row.
 							1. Remove the flag from the comma-separated list.
 							1. If the flag is the last of the comma-separated values:
 								1. Set the value of enrollment_flags of the current row to NULL.